Back to UNC Today Archives

 To place an order, email the UNC Warehouse, and the planners will be delivered to your office.

-With the start of a new academic year and increased numbers of pedestrians, dogs, skateboarders, bicyclists, in-line skaters and other forms of transportation to campus, please remember to travel courteously and safely along walkways, streets and parking lots.
+The weather is warming and with an increased number of pedestrians, dogs, skateboarders, bicyclists, in-line skaters and other forms of transportation to campus, please remember to travel courteously and safely along walkways, streets and parking lots.

-This is especially important when traveling near individuals with disabilities including those using guide/service dogs, wheelchairs or other adaptive measures for whom well-meaning but over-exuberant dogs, rapidly approaching/overtaking bikes and boards, and other sudden changes in the flow of traffic can be hazardous.
+This is especially important when traveling near individuals with disabilities, including those who use guide/service dogs, wheelchairs or other adaptive measures for whom well-meaning but over-exuberant dogs, rapidly approaching/overtaking bikes and boards, and other sudden changes in the flow of traffic can be hazardous.

-Also, dog owners are reminded to pick up after their pets to help make campus a cleaner and safer place.
+Dog owners are also reminded to pick up after their pets to help make campus a cleaner and safer place.

 The Women's Resource Center will host an open house from 4-6 p.m.
 Thursday, Aug.
 29, in Scott-Willcoxon Hall.
 Join WRC staff for trivia provided by Quizmaster Entertainment, food, prizes and information about the center and how to become involved in its programs.